 If we look closely, we might see that poetry lives inside paint-can lids.
 In the scratch lines running down a commuter tunnel.
 On the bare sepal of a rose in winter, shed of petals.

 You could say I live to be found by poetry.
 Sometimes it finds me in the form of words, sometimes as images, but always sourced in spirit.
-I share what I find via books, paintings, cards, and classes.
+I share what I find via writings and paintings.

 At this point, you might be wondering: who is this person who talks about rose sepals and spirit?
 Here are a few official bits of biography, perhaps best imagined in the voice of Winnie-the-Pooh:

 Unofficial bits: I am Very Tall.
-I love dawns & dusks, sharing a good bottle of wine with good friends, and seeing a student write something she loves.
+I love dawns & dusks, winter fires, and sharing a good bottle of wine with good friends.
 And, like the imagined narrator above, I enjoy honey (in fact, I wrote a novel called The Honeylicker Angel that takes place on a beekeeper’s barge).

 I also love to travel, but I’m finding that the best journeys don’t require any gear or mileage.
 To paraphrase Antoine de Saint-Exupéry: the best adventure is simply opening the eyes of our hearts.